-Mayfair's Stern Pissarro Gallery will host a major Marc Chagall exhibition from 16 June - 16 July 2016.
+Usually one needs to go to a museum to see a Chagall exhibition, however Mayfair's Stern Pissarro Gallery will host a major Marc Chagall exhibition from 16 June - 16 July 2016.
 The exhibition will include over forty oil paintings and works on paper.

-Learning that 24 Chagalls were being stored in a bank vault in Switzerland, the owners of the gallery, David Stern and Lélia Pissarro, decided to trace down the collectors.
-Purchased from Marc Chagall's son forty years ago, these pieces had remained in the same family's vault since then, with the sole exception of being released to a 1989 Chagall exhibition at the Kunstmuseum in Bonn where they were all displayed.
+Learning that a Swiss family had a rare collection of 24 Chagalls, the owners of the gallery, David Stern and Lélia Pissarro, decided to trace down the collectors.
+Purchased from Marc Chagall's son forty years ago, these pieces have remained in the same family's collection since.
+With the sole exception of being released to a 1989 Chagall exhibition at the Kunstmuseum in Bonn, these pieces have been kept from the public.
 These pieces are particularly significant as they were preliminary works for the artist's Verve publications that he started working on in the 1930s and after extensive work were published in 1956 and 1960 as a series of lithographs illustrating the Hebrew bible.

-Chagall once stated, "It has always seemed to me, and it seems to me still, that the bible is the greatest source of poetry of all time."
-In these unique pieces Chagall the painter-poet creates unorthodox biblical depictions using Eastern European interpretations as well as displaying surprising depth of emotion, allowing room for several interpretations.
+Chagall, the Russian artist, once stated, "It has always seemed to me, and it seems to me still, that the bible is the greatest source of poetry of all time."
+In these unique pieces Chagall the painter-poet creates unorthodox biblical depictions using Russian interpretations as well as displaying surprising depth of emotion, allowing room for several interpretations.